-Send messages to CICS terminals
+Send non-destructive messages to terminal

 Have you needed a way to let your CICS users know you need to shut down your system in 5 minutes?
 Or that you need to notify users that you need to close the master file for maintenance?
 Or let the staff know that the company meeting has been postponed?
 MacKinney Systems Message can help.

-Message allows you to send messages to:
+CICS/Message allows you to send messages to:

 - an individual CICS terminal by Termid or Netname